crismali/magic_lamp/README_forv1.md

   end
 end
 ```
-in a file called `magic_lamp_config.rb` which you can placeanywhere in your `spec` or `test` directories.
+in a file called `magic_lamp_config.rb` which you can place anywhere in your `spec` or `test` directories.
 You could
  configure Magic Lamp in your `teaspoon_env.rb` file as well.

-This way your Magic Lamp fixtures won't pollute your database if you'd like to actually create
+This way you can take advantage of `after_create` callbacks for your fixture setup without polluting
-records to take advantage of your model's before and after create callbacks.
+your database everytime you run your JavaScript specs.

-What You Want To Do
+Basic Usage
 -------------------
 Magic Lamp will load all files in your `spec` or `test` directory that end with `_lamp.rb` (your app's
 "lamp files).
 I'd recommend starting with a single `magic_lamp.rb` file and breaking it into smaller